Siphon880gh/devbrain/AI API Developer (2. Can leverage APIs from AI services)/AI Agents/AI Agents - Prompt.md

 ```

 For your understanding, lets preview that meta mega prompt with placeholders here:
-- An AI powered chat prompt could be from [[5.03 Autonomous Node - One Sequence with Best Practices]]
 ```
 I found this successful mega prompt used to guide an AI-powered chatbot's conversation flow.
 I'd like to adapt it for my own business.